Sizes of Plasma Cutter Tips: Charts for Amps & Thickness

 Steel Tip/Amp Chart

 Precision starts with matching tip size, amperage, and air pressure to the material.
-For steel, tip selection and material compatibility drive cut quality, kerf control, and duty cycle.
+For steel, tip selection affects cut quality, kerf control, and consumable life.

-Use the chart values below to set a baseline, then fine-tune travel speed and standoff for edge fidelity.
+Use the chart values below as a baseline.
+Then fine-tune travel speed and standoff for a cleaner edge.

-Remember: kerf width slightly exceeds orifice size; increasing amperage requires the corresponding larger tip.
+Remember that kerf width usually exceeds orifice size.
+Higher amperage also needs the correct larger tip.

 Stainless Settings Guide